The Brain that Changes Itself: Content

+Reception

 The New York Times gave a mostly positive review of the book.

 In contrast The International Journal of Psychoanalysis published a negative book review essay critical of Doidge's writings.
 The review claims that neuroscience is irrelevant to the study of psychoanalysis.

+Kirkus Reviews stated the book is "somewhat scattershot, but Doidge's personal stories, enthusiasm for his subject and admiration for its researchers keep the reader engaged."

+In a review of the book for the Society for Psychoanalysis and Psychoanalytic Psychology, Jane Hall wrote in 2011 "Contrary to the original belief that after childhood the brain begins a long process of decline, [Doidge] shows us that our brains have the remarkable power to grow, change, overcome disabilities, learn, recover, and alter the very culture that has the potential to deeply affect human nature."